SOI Tax Stats - Gift Tax Study Metadata

 A gift is taxed based on the year in which the gift is transferred or completed.
-The Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 gradually increased the lifetime exemption amounts for gift taxes to $1,000,000, with a maximum tax rate of 35 percent.
-While the other two components of the transfer tax system, the estate tax and generation-skipping transfer tax, will be repealed at the end of 2009 without further legislation, the gift tax will remain intact.
-The EGTRRA provisions will expire in 2011, and the gift tax exemption amounts and maximum tax rates will revert to 2001 tax law levels.
+The Economic Growth and Tax Relief Reconciliation Act (EGTRRA), passed in 2001, gradually increased the lifetime exemption amounts for gift taxes to $1,000,000, with a maximum tax rate of 35 percent.
+As a result of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, the lifetime exemption was increased to $5.0 million ($10.0 million for couples), to be indexed for inflation.

 This page provides additional information about data produced in SOI's Gift Tax Study.
 Please click on a link below to get started.